MicrosoftDocs/Devices-docs/surface/customize-the-oobe-for-surface-deployments.md

 - %windir%\\system32\\oobe\\info\\default\\1033\\PenError\_en-US.png
 - %windir%\\system32\\oobe\\info\\default\\1033\\PenSuccess\_en-US.png

->[!NOTE]
+>[!TIP]
 >You should copy the files from a factory image for the same model Surface device that you intend to deploy to.
-For example, you should use the files from a Surface Pro 7 to deploy to Surface Pro 7, and the files from Surface Book 2 to deploy Surface Book 2, but you should not use the files from a Surface Pro 7 to deploy Surface Book or Surface Pro 6.
+For example, you should use the files from a Surface Pro 8 to deploy to Surface Pro 8, and the files from Surface Book 3 to deploy Surface Book 3, but you should not use the files from a Surface Pro 8 to deploy Surface Book 3 or Surface Pro 7.

 The step-by-step process for adding these required files to an image is described in [Deploying Surface Pro 3 Pen and OneNote Tips](https://blogs.technet.microsoft.com/askcore/2014/07/15/deploying-surface-pro-3-pen-and-onenote-tips/).
 This blog post also includes tips to ensure that the necessary updates for the Surface Pen Quick Note-Taking Experience are installed, which allows users to send notes to OneNote with a single click.